mandoe310/MMA-Fighters-Info/README.md

 This is a basic website made with html, css, node.js, express, mongoose, dotenv, along with passport & google Oauth.

 In this website you are able to view an mma figthers stats, weight, age, and fight record.
-Along with users after prompted to login will being able to edit update and delete fighters as well as post comments anout what they think about each fighter.
+Along with users after prompted to login will being able to edit and update and fighters as well as post or delete comments for what they think about each fighter.

 <img width="1680" alt="Screenshot 2023-01-25 at 9 20 46 AM" src="https://user-images.githubusercontent.com/116835195/214636611-67286f3c-7410-4da9-8d9e-90139d886a05.png">
 <img width="1680" alt="Screenshot 2023-01-25 at 9 20 57 AM" src="https://user-images.githubusercontent.com/116835195/214636631-3c84e109-ab20-4b85-8867-fb3c5f8ae901.png">